 If you have questions specific to BHS testing procedures, please reach out to Deirdre Carter: firstname.lastname@example.org.
 As things are changing so often, please refer to the testing sites for updated information:

 Standardized exams have traditionally been a part of the college application.
-This year, due to COVID, many schools allowed students the option of submitting test scores or not.
+Many schools are still test optional.
 Juniors- It's safe to say it's a good idea to get an exam or two under your belt if you are thinking of applying to a four-year college.
 Below is some brief information about the two exams and the website to check out to get more information/sign up for the exams.

 - Designed to measure academic aptitude in verbal and numerical reasoning.